Remember Fiore? Sailor Moon:

 - Hell Girl is most famous as an anime, but there's also a manga and a short-lived live-action show.
 The manga can more or less coexist with the anime, but the live-action show definitely can't — Hajime and Tsugumi have a different backstory and a very different ending to their storyline.

 - Record of Lodoss War has three alternate continuities: the original novel series, the anime OVA, and the manga version of Chronicles of Heroic Knights.
 While the anime OVA compresses the material down and is usually suggested to be treated as if it ended about halfway in, it contains numerous continuity errors with the original novel and the manga adaptation of that part of the story.
 Most other manga fit into the core timeline, along with the anime series of Chronicles of Heroic Knights.
 The manga of Chronicles, however, inexplicably rewrites the second half of the plot completely, reaching a separate but equal Crowning Moment of Awesome, and is notable for developing secondary characters much more than the series.
 It's still a separate canon though.
-Rune Soldier Louie, since it is set on a separate continent and features no returning characters, disregards the differences between the alternate continuities; as for Legend Of Crystania... it fits into the core timeline (non-OVA), but since it came out when most people in the west didn't know of any other Lodoss continuities than the OVA, it propagated the confusion with its differences; however, even knowing this... it's still not worth watching.
+Rune Soldier Louie, since it is set on a separate continent and features no returning characters, disregards the differences between the alternate continuities.
+As for Legend Of Crystania, it fits into the core timeline (non-OVA), but since it came out when most people in the west didn't know of any other Lodoss continuities than the OVA, it propagated the confusion with its differences.

-- The various versions of the series starting with the Blood: The Last Vampire OVA.
+- The various versions of the series starting with the Blood The Last Vampire OVA.
 There were several manga adaptions of the original concept, each with varying storylines, then the Blood+ anime took some of the basic character templates and ideas and made a series that bears only a slight resemblance to the original.
 This again also has several manga adaptions that take different paths.
+Six years later after Blood +, another TV series, Blood-C, was aired which has similar concept with the OVA but Bloodier and Gorier and it also spanned two manga adaptations and a movie which is a sequel to the show.

 - Black Butler has two different continuities: the ongoing manga and the 24-episode anime.
 The anime not only featured a few differences in the plotlines it took from the manga (such as certain key characters appearing earlier than they were supposed to), but had new plotlines, supporting characters, and main villains when it Overtook the Manga after the 6th episode.
 Even the supporting characters that had originally appeared in the manga had their long-term roles (Soma and Agni being reoccurring characters in the manga as opposed to simply disappearing at the end of their arc in the anime) and appearances (Aberline) and personality (both, in the case of Queen Victoria) changed in the anime.